 Breathe.
 Today is beautiful.
 We are safe.
 We will go on a walk, and I can drive us there.

-A bird shit all over my car.
+A bird pooped all over my car.
 Add clean car to the to-do list.

 OTHER HUMANS LIKE ME WITH OTHER BABIES LIKE MINE!!
 Never mind the wind blowing up my sundress or the fact that my baby just threw my phone on the concrete and shattered the screen.
 I am so glad to be exactly where I am in this moment in time.